 - Women taking estrogen replacement therapy should have regular pelvic examinations and Pap smears.

-The treatment for uterine cancer depends on the patient and the stage of the disease.
+The treatment for this type of cancer depends on the patient and the stage of the disease.
 A personalized treatment plan will be developed by your specialist.
 At MedStar Health, treatment may include surgery, chemotherapy, and/or radiation.

 In order to manage uterine cancers, doctors often recommend a total hysterectomy (complete removal of uterus and cervix) with lymph node dissection.
 Your doctor will probably recommend removal of the fallopian tubes and ovaries (called a bilateral salpingo-oophorectomy).
 This procedure can be performed either through an open abdominal incision, or via minimally invasive techniques such as laparoscopy or robotic assisted procedures.
 The advantage of robotic and other minimally invasive procedures is that they allow you to treat the cancer with minimal blood loss, less pain, shorter hospital stay, and faster return to work and other normal activities.